 In 1855 their house was transferred to J Cargill and Rev. J Cargill (where did he come from!) to William Cargill.
-The first named had been died of course since 1832 but perhaps his younger son John had become a minister; Rev. John Cargill.
+The first named had been dead since 1832 but perhaps his younger son John had become a minister; Rev. John Cargill.

-In 1861 another census, and again there are only two Cargill households in Coddington,
+In the 1861 census, there are only two Cargill households in Coddington,

 1. William 65 Farmer 20acres Coddington